General Information About Childhood Craniopharyngioma

 Childhood craniopharyngiomas are rare tumors usually found near the pituitary gland (a pea-sized organ at the bottom of the brain that controls other glands) and the hypothalamus (a small cone-shaped organ connected to the pituitary gland by nerves).

 Craniopharyngiomas are usually part solid mass and part fluid -filled cyst.
-They are benign (not cancer) and do not spread to distant parts of the brain or to other parts of the body.
-However, they may grow and press on parts of the brain or other nearby areas, including the pituitary gland, the optic chiasm, optic nerves, and fluid-filled spaces in the brain.
-Many functions including hormone making, growth, vision, and normal working of the brain may be affected.
+They are benign (not cancer) and do not spread to other parts of the brain or to other parts of the body.
+However, they may grow and press on nearby parts of the brain or other areas, including the pituitary gland, the optic chiasm, optic nerves, and fluid-filled spaces in the brain.
+Craniopharyngiomas may affect many functions of the brain.
+They may affect hormone making, growth, and vision.
 Benign brain tumors need treatment.

-This summary discusses the treatment of primary brain tumors (tumors that begin in the brain).
-Treatment for metastatic brain tumors, which are tumors formed by cancer cells that begin in other parts of the body and spread to the brain, is not discussed in this summary.
+This summary is about the treatment of primary brain tumors (tumors that begin in the brain).
+Treatment for metastatic brain tumors, which are tumors formed by cancer cells that begin in other parts of the body and spread to the brain, is not covered in this summary.
 See the PDQ treatment summary on Childhood Brain and Spinal Cord Tumors Treatment Overview for information about the different types of childhood brain and spinal cord tumors.

 Brain tumors can occur in both children and adults; however, treatment for children may be different than treatment for adults.
 (See the PDQ summary on Adult Brain Tumors for more information.)